Frank Castle (Marvel Cinematic Universe)

-Following the cancellation of Marvel's Netflix series, including Daredevil and The Punisher, Bernthal reprised the role in Marvel Studios productions, including the Disney+ series Daredevil: Born Again (2025–present), an untitled Punisher television special as part of the Marvel Studios Special Presentations, and the film Spider-Man: Brand New Day (both 2026).
+Introduced in the second season of the Marvel Television / Netflix series Daredevil (2016), Bernthal signed a deal to return for a spin-off series, The Punisher (2017–2019); his portrayal of the character has been positively received.
+Following the cancellation of Marvel's Netflix series, including Daredevil and The Punisher, Bernthal reprised the role in Marvel Studios productions, including the first season of the Marvel Television / Disney+ series Daredevil: Born Again (2025), the television special The Punisher: One Last Kill as part of Marvel's Special Presentations, and made his film debut in Spider-Man: Brand New Day (both 2026).